 Transportation: Good MUNI routes, no BART

-Pros: Charm, architecture, hippie/grunge culture, Golden Gate Park, shopping, cafes and restaurants
+Pros: Charm architecture, hippie/grunge culture, Golden Gate Park, shopping, and restaurants

-Cons: Travel to other neighborhoods, weed smoke, not a ton of hotel options
+Cons: Hard to travel to other neighborhoods, pervasive marijuana smoke, not a lot of hotel options

-Haight-Ashbury is one of the best places to stay in San Francisco, but only if you like the hippie/grunge aesthetic.
-Once the very heart of the Summer of Love, the Haight still retains this vibe, complete with tie dye and marijuana aplenty.
+Haight-Ashbury is one of the best areas to stay in San Francisco if you like the hippie/grunge aesthetic.
+Once the heart of the Summer of Love, the Haight still retains this vibe, complete with tie dye and marijuana aplenty.

-The Haight is also one of the best neighborhoods for charming San Francisco architecture, and the best access to all of the wonders of Golden Gate Park.
-Hotels aren’t very plentiful here, and you will have to hop on public transport to reach other neighborhoods, but it is a great place to stay in San Francisco.
+Haight-Ashbury features charming San Francisco architecture, and it provides the best access to Golden Gate Park.
+Hotels aren’t very plentiful, though, and you’ll have to hop on public transport to reach other neighborhoods.

-Strolling along the beautiful homes on Haight is one of the main draws of Haight-Ashbury, but the shopping is also fantastic.
-From hand-curated boutique stores to grungy thrift stores, you will find it all in the Haight, complete with a refreshing local flair you won’t find in Union Square.
+Strolling past the beautiful homes on Haight Street is one of the main draws of Haight-Ashbury, but the shopping is also a highlight.
+From hand-curated boutiques to grungy Amoeba Music, you’ll find it all in the Haight, complete with a refreshing local flair you won’t find in Union Square.

-Hop over to Divisadero Street for a great selection of bars, restaurants, and cafes.
-Here you are also close to Alamo Square and the famous Painted Ladies.
+Hop over to Divisadero Street for a great selection of bars, restaurants, or Alamo Square to see the famous Painted Ladies.

-This next door access to Golden Gate Park is truly a bonus when staying in the Haight.
-Golden Gate Park is over 1,000 acres of top-notch museums, gardens, and tourist attractions, great for families with small children, and nature lovers alike.
+Access to Golden Gate Park is truly a bonus.
+With more than 1,000 acres of museums, gardens, and tourist attractions, Golden Gate Park is perfect for families with small children and nature lovers alike.

-Getting to and from the tourist hotspots near the waterfront will take you longer from Haight-Ashbury, but the park and the culture here are good trade offs, especially if you don’t plan to spend much time along the waterfront.
+Getting to and from other tourist hotspots will take longer from the Haight, but the tradeoffs may be worth it, especially if you don’t plan to spend much time along the waterfront.

-Check out our article on the best things to do in Golden Gate Park.
+Check out our article on the best things to do in Golden Gate Park for more tips.

 Haight-Ashbury, San Francisco Hotel Recommendations